 Home maintenance costs normally average 1% to 2% of the home value per year, and vehicle maintenance costs run between $700 to $1200 per year in North America.
-Keep receipts for auto maintenance to keep a strong grasp of costs.

 The act of categorizing breaks down a large unmanageable problem into smaller pieces, increasing the likelihood of success.
 Smaller problems are easier to manage.
 I’ve built common categories into the expense tracker, and have left space for you to add your own unique expense categories.

 The categories help you concentrate your effort on the most impactful areas for maximum effect.
 Plus, all items within a specific category have a very similar management approach.